ApolloAuto/apollo/docs/specs/apollo_secure_upgrade_user_guide-EN.md

 # Apollo Secure Upgrade SDK

-Nowadays software upgrade is not securely protected.
+Currently, most software upgrade solutions are not securely protected.
 Therefore, devices are exposed to various security threats during the upgrade procedure.
-Apollo secure upgrade SDK provides secure upgrade capabilities, and can be easily integrated to make the upgrade more secure and robust.
+Apollo secure upgrade SDK provides secure upgrade capabilities, and can be easily integrated to make the upgrade process more secure and robust.

 ## Features